Meet the PIP Team!

 Jenna Williamson | Marketing Manager

-Jenna (she/her) has been an advocate for youth, families, and parents in the Austin area within nonprofits for more than a decade.
-Before PIP, she provided adult mental health counseling, supported newly arrived refugees in their transition to the U.S., connected Austin families to essentials resources like free meals and afterschool programming, and facilitated trauma-informed youth and parent programming for families experiencing homelessness and domestic violence.
-Jenna is thrilled to have a key role in expanding PIP’s critical parent support services through strategic marketing, graphic design, outreach, partnerships, and fundraising.
-Outside of work, you may find Jenna at the garden center, picnicking with her family, supporting local bands, or thrifting!
+Jenna (she/her) has been an advocate for youth, families, and parents in the Austin area within the nonprofit world for more than a decade.
+Before PIP, she served in a variety of roles as a mental health counselor, youth educator, parent support specialist, and creative.
+Jenna is thrilled to have a key role in expanding PIP’s parent support services through creative marketing, brand management, graphic design, outreach, events, and community partnerships.
+Outside of work, you may spot Jenna at the garden center or exploring Austin’s parks, bakeries, coffee shops, or libraries with her family.

 Liz Crawford | Program Experience Manager